seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 case testBothNegative fails and kills the mutant, as -3.25-(-6.75) becomes -3.25+6.75, and the assert in the test case fails since the incorrect length is now computed and returned.

+## Mutant #8
+**Mutation:** replaced return of double value with -(x + 1) for org/jfree/data/Range::getLowerBound → KILLED **Location:** getLowerBound <br />
+**Killed by:** org.jfree.data.test.getLowerBoundTest.testNegativeNumber <br />
+**Analysis:** This mutation takes the minimum value for the range, and then chnages it to -(min+1).
+The mutaton was killed, therefore the test case failed.
+This fails because the assert statement looks for the min value, but instead has -(min+1).
+Therefore, the statement is false, and the assert fails fails, and the mutation is killed.

 # Report all the statistics and the mutation score for each test class

 # Analysis drawn on the effectiveness of each of the test classes